-To export fish such as marine fish for profit you must apply for a permit from the Department of Agriculture, Forestry and Fisheries.
+To export fish, such as marine fish, for profit you must apply for a permit from the Department of Agriculture, Forestry and Fisheries (DAFF).

 Note: This export permit expires after three months and it excludes freshwater fish.
 You must apply for a new permit once it has expired.
 Failure to adhere to permit conditions may result in suspension or cancellation of the permit.

-- Get the Application for a permit to export fish form at the Department of Agriculture, Forestry and Fisheries in Cape Town: Ground Floor, Branch: Fisheries Management, Foretrust Building, Martin Hammerschlag Way, Foreshore, Cape.
+- Get the Application for a permit to export fish form at the DAFF Branch: Fisheries Management.

-- Complete the application forms by providing the following information:
+- Complete the application forms with the following information:

 - physical addresses of importers in the destination country